freenas/freenas-docs/userguide/intro.rst

 * The mps driver for 6 G Avago SAS HBAs is version 21, which requires phase 20 firmware on the controller.

+* Samba has been updated to version 4.4.5.

 .. index:: Hardware Recommendations